ycexiao/scikit-package/doc/source/index.rst

 How do I get started?
 ---------------------

-Please visit the :ref:`Getting started <getting-started>` page to learn how to navigate the documentation!
+Please visit the :ref:`Overview <overview>` page to learn how to navigate the documentation!

 What are the full benefits when I reach Level 5?
 -------------------------------------------------